Website icon Xpert.Digital

 In times of increasing extreme weather events and the increasing popularity of photovoltaic systems, many homeowners are wondering how their solar system can be protected in the event of floods.
 Components installed in the basement, such as inverters and battery storage, are particularly at risk in such events.
 This article highlights the risks, preventive measures and necessary steps in an emergency.

-💧 Risks for PV systems during floods
+💧 Risks to PV systems during floods

 Photovoltaic systems consist of several components, some of which are particularly susceptible to water damage: